 What is a Food Intolerance Test?

-A diagnostic method for detecting probable food sensitivities or intolerances in people is called the Food Intolerance Test.
-This test seeks to identify specific foods or dietary ingredients that cause unfavorable bodily responses.
+A diagnostic method for detecting probable food sensitivities or intolerances in people is called the This test seeks to identify specific foods or dietary ingredients that cause unfavorable bodily responses.
 Food intolerances are defined by difficulty digesting particular meals or responses to specific food components, in contrast to food allergies, which include an immunological response.

 The test usually involves examining a sample of saliva, hair, or blood to check the presence of immunological markers, antibodies, or other signs of food intolerance.
 Alternatively, certain tests may depend on testing specific chemicals, such as histamine or lactose, to determine tolerance levels.
 After the sample has been taken, it is transported to a lab for analysis.
 The results are then sent to the patient or their healthcare practitioner.